Lightroom Dehaze Slider Started the Trend

 The second part of this series will present a more complex (don’t worry, I will provide a Photoshop action) yet more flexible method of dealing with removing the haze.
 But, for goodness sake, don’t remove haze from all the photographs as I see many tutorials on the Internet show in their tutorials.
-That deep haze, fog, is hard to capture right and it adds depth, abstraction, and a sense of mystery to your photograph.
+That deep haze, fog, is hard to capture correctly and it adds depth, abstraction, and a sense of mystery to your photograph.

 Stay tuned …